pifroggi/vs_align/README.md

 Threshold for fallback clip.
 If frames differ more than this value, fallback clip is used.
 Use `debug=True` to get an idea for the values.
 The ranges differ for each precision value.
 Does nothing if no fallback clip is set.

 __*`clip_num`, `clip_den`, `ref_num`, `ref_den`* (optional)__
 Numerator and Denominator for clip and ref.
 Only needed if clip and ref have different framerates.
 This is used to make sure the function searches for a matching frame in the correct location.
-Some slowdown when used.
 Example with clip at 29.97fps and ref at 23.976fps: `clip_num=30000, clip_den=1001, ref_num=24000, ref_den=1001`

 __*`batch_size`* (optional)__